 Provide general information on key exogenous assumptions and parameters used, such as economic growth and fuel price projections.

-Comment on the extent of consistency with GHG emission projections, and where there are differences and why.
+Comment on the extent of consistency with GHG emission projections, and where there are differences explain why.

-For each sector (energy, transport, industrial processes and product use, agriculture, waste), list the sources of input data, the methodology followed for projecting activity data and emission factors, the assumptions made and the completeness of the calculations.
+For each sector (energy, transport, industrial processes and product use, agriculture, waste), for transparency purposes provide the activity data and emission factors, list the sources of input data, the methodology followed for projecting activity data and emission factors, the assumptions made and the completeness of the calculations.

-Provide lists of the policies and measures incorporated, and in which scenarios (WM and WAM).
-This requires detailed consideration of progress made, likelihood of compliance and hence the need for additional policies and measures.
+Provide lists of the PaMs incorporated, and in which scenarios (WM and WAM).
+This requires detailed consideration of progress made, likelihood of compliance and hence the need for additional PaMs.

 Describe the sensitivity analysis undertaken, together with a brief explanation on which parameters were varied and how.